Sayani07/dicookaward-talk/README.md

 # dicookaward-talk

-My talk on R package gravitas for the Presentation of Di Cook Award projects @ Victorian Branch of the Statistical Society of Australia (SSA Vic)
+My talk on R package gravitas for the Presentation of Di Cook Award projects @ Victorian Branch of the Statistical Society of Australia (SSA Vic) on May 17, 2022.

 # References